Guide to Revenue-Based Business Loans

 5. Waiting Period

-If you are approved for the loan, a representative will reach out and likely present a mix of offers with varied repayment terms.
-You’ll have a chance to go over each offer and ask any questions you may have.
-In some cases, you can get approved and have the cash in hand within several days to a few weeks.
+If you’re approved for the loan, a representative will reach out and likely present a mix of options with varied repayment terms.
+You’ll have a chance to go over each option and ask any questions you may have.
+Be sure you read through the loan agreement you arrive at and thoroughly understand it before you sign off.

 Alternatives to Revenue-Based Business Loans

-If you’ve been denied more traditional loan products, and are on the fence about going with a revenue-based loan, you may want to consider the following alternatives.
+If you’ve been denied for more traditional loan products, but you’re on the fence about going with a revenue-based loan, you might want to consider the following alternatives.

 Business Credit Card

 If you don’t need that much additional capital, you could consider a business credit card.
-You might be able to find a business credit card that offers a 0% introductory annual percentage rate (APR), which could help you get through any cash flow issues you may be experiencing.
-The 0% intro APR period could last as long as 21 months, which could help you pay off any business expenses without racking up any interest.
+You might be able to find a business credit card that offers a 0.00% introductory annual percentage rate (APR), which could help you get through any cash flow issues you may be experiencing.
+The zero-interest intro APR period could last as long as 18 months, which could help you pay business expenses without racking up any interest.

 Microloan

-Microloans are small amounts of funding intended to help start or grow a business.
+What are microloans?
+Also known as microcredit, this type of financing provides small amounts of funding to help start or grow a business.
 These loans commonly target specific groups, such as women, minorities, veterans, or others who may face barriers to accessing bank loans and other traditional means of funding.

 Peer-to-Peer Loan

-Peer-to-peer (P2P) lending (also known as crowdlending) is when a borrower receives funding directly from other individuals, cutting out the financial institution as the middleman.
-Borrowers and investors connect on P2P lending websites.
+Peer-to-peer (P2P) lending is when a borrower receives funding directly from other individuals, cutting out the financial institution as the middleman.
+Borrowers and investors typically connect on P2P lending websites.
 Each site sets the rates and the terms and enables the transaction.
-This may be a viable option if you’ve been repeatedly denied capital using the more traditional route.
+This may be a viable option if you’ve been repeatedly denied capital using a more traditional route.

 Crowdfunding

-With business crowdfunding, your company collects small monetary contributions from a large group of people through an online crowdfunding platform.
-In some cases, you don’t have to pay the money back (just give each investor a “reward” or gift).
+With business crowdfunding, your company collects small monetary contributions from a large group of people through an online platform.
+In some cases, you don’t have to pay the money back – instead, you just give each investor a “reward.”
 However, developing a successful crowdfunding campaign can take a lot of time and effort.

 Angel Investor

-If you’re willing to part with a little bit of equity, an angel investor may be able to help.
-Angel investors are usually high-net-worth individuals who are able to provide needed capital to start-ups and young businesses in exchange for an ownership stake in the company.
+If you’re willing to part with a small amount of equity, an angel investor may be able to help.
+Angel investors are usually high-net-worth individuals who are able to provide needed capital to startups and young businesses in exchange for an ownership stake in the company.

 The Takeaway

-Revenue-based financing is a way to get capital by pledging a percentage of future ongoing revenues.
-However, there are other small business financing options to consider, as well.
+Revenue-based business loans are a way to get capital by pledging a percentage of future ongoing revenues.
+Payments reflect whatever percentage you’ve agreed you can afford, but overall, costs may be higher than they would be for traditional business loans.
+However, other small business financing options may have more stringent financial requirements.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.